Best Montessori Toys for 2-Year-Olds: 8 Worth Buying

 Who it's for: Every family.
 Seriously.
 If you buy one toy from this list, make it blocks.
 They're a foundational Montessori material for a reason.

-Who should skip: Nobody.
+Who should skip: Almost nobody.
 At this price point with this developmental value, blocks are a no-brainer.
+Skip only if you already own a good block set and your child is currently ignoring it; in that case, rotate half the blocks away and rebuild interest with fewer pieces.
 If you want premium quality, look at Haba blocks (~€40–60 for a similar set).

 5. Lovevery The Enthusiast Play Kit (22–23 Months)